euberdeveloper/eagletrt-ubx-parser/README.md

 The coordinates are **converted** in a more suitable format, that can be used directly for instance on Google Earth.

 Not all messages contain every parameter.
-In general, every parameter that is not contained in a message is set to **null**.
+In general, every parameter that is not contained in a message is set to **NaN**.